juju/docs/src/en/charms-storage.md

 ```

 The above is enough to expose the loop devices into the container, and for the
-container to acquire one of them using "losetup".
-It is not yet enough to enable
+container to acquire one of them using `losetup`, but it is not sufficient to
-the container to mount filesystems on the loop devices.
-For that, the simplest
+enable the container to mount filesystems on the loop devices.
+One way to
-thing to do is to make the container privileged by adding:
+achieve that is to make the container privileged by adding:

 ```yaml
 config:
   security.privileged: "true"
 ```

-## More information
+## Writing charms

-If you are interested in more information on how to create a charm that uses
+For guidance on how to create a charm that uses these storage features see
-the storage feature read [Writing charms that use storage][developer-storage].
+[Writing charms that use storage][developer-storage].

 <!-- LINKS -->